pfdubois/BridgeBidding/source/TwoNT.rst

 there is no escape sequence to get out in a minor.
 Otherwise:

 * Pass with less than game-going values (5 HCP or perhaps an Ace)
 * 3♣ is Stayman.
-What variant is a choice, see below.
+What variant of Stayman is a choice, see below.
-* 3♦ and 3♥ are transfers.
+* 3♦ and 3♥ are major transfers.
 * 3♠ is up for discussion; see below.
 * 4♣ is :ref:`Gerber <Gerber>`.
-* 4♦ and 4♥ are :ref:`Texas Transfers <Texas>`.
+* 4♦ and 4♥ are :ref:`Texas Transfers <Texas>`, if you play them.
 * 4N is quantitative, asking opener to bid 6N with a hand with good trick-taking ability.
 * 6N means you are sure we have 33 HCP but not 37 HCP.
 * 7N means you're having a good day.